STADIUM GUIDES

 Taxi: 20-25 minutes (prices may vary).
 Chances are your driver is called Ciro or Gennaro and he’ll be accompanied by a friend or family member called Ciro or Gennaro.
 English-speaking cab drivers are as rare as Nonno teeth.

 Train: Walk 12 minutes to the Stazione di Montesanto and leave a few minutes spare to get tickets for the L9 (9192) towards Torregaveta.
-Get off at Mostra station, which is 600 metres away from the Stadio Maradona, allowing for another 8-10 minute walk depending on how many babà you’ve eaten that day.
+Get off at Mostra station, which is 600 metres from the Stadio Maradona, allowing for another 8-10 minute walk depending on how many babà you’ve eaten that day.

 Alternatively, take the Metro L2 (Barra – Pozzuoli) from Montesanto for 15 minutes, getting off at Campi Flogger and add 10 minutes for the stroll towards one of the most iconic stadiums in southern Italy.